CoolBeansProgramming/CoolBeansProgramming/README.md

-# Hello!
+# Welcome

+As an analyst in the banking industry, I use data to deliver actionable insights to better help customers and executives.
+I am excited to be at the forefront analyzing large amounts of data that will have real world results.

+In my current role, I primarily use Microsoft Excel and Tableau but have also learned other skills through self-teaching and academic coursework including Microsoft Power BI, R, SAS, Google Sheets, and am familiar with Python, HTML, and CSS.

+## What I’m Learning Now

+Python (NumPy, Pandas, Data Structures & Algorithms)

+## My Goals
-I am a Data Analyst in the banking industry currently building projects and developing my portfolio, learning new skills, and working towards becoming a Data Scientist.
+Build projects and develop my portfolio, learn new skills, and work towards becoming a Data Scientist.

-## Tools
-Current technology and software: Excel, Power BI, Tableau, SQL

-What I have used for statistical analysis: R, SAS

-What I am learning: Python